Jamieoh/Deep_Face_Recognition_Model/README.md

 # MNIST Dataset Analysis using Keras
-The following repo contains the Python code for an assignment which was based on conducting specific analysis using Keras on the MNIST Dataset.
+The following repo contains the Python code for building a Deep Face Recognition Model that aimed to classify facial images from the MNIST Dataset.
+Analysis conducted using Keras.

 ## Objectives: